 - 2. Prior to approving a new residential dock, an applicant shall demonstrate that a mooring buoy is not feasible to provide moorage. - 3.
 When feasible, new residential development of two or more dwellings with new accessory docks shall provide joint use or community dock facilities to reduce ecological impacts of new overwater facilities. - 4.
 Docks shall meet the following standards: - a.
 Docks shall be restricted to the minimum size necessary to meet the needs of the proposed water-dependent use.
 The length of docks accessory to residential use/development shall be no greater than that required for safety and practicality for the residential use.
 The maximum length for residential docks shall be limited to either sixty (60) feet as measured horizontally from the OHWM, or the length necessary to provide a minimum of six (6) feet of water depth.
 The maximum width for residential docks shall be limited to six (6) feet.
 The dimensional standards may be adjusted as required by local, state and federal agencies. - b.
 New or expanded covered moorage is prohibited. - c.
 Floats shall be constructed and attached so that they do not ground out on the substrate.
 Float stops, tubs, or similar structures may be used.
 A minimum of one (1) foot of elevation above the substrate is required. - d.
-Pile spacing shall be the maximum feasible to minimize shading and avoid a "wall" effect that would block or baffle wave patterns, currents, littoral drift, or movement of aquatic life forms, or result in structure damage from driftwood impact or entrapment, except as may be necessary to protect the public health and safety and comply with other provisions of this Program, as determined by the City. - e.
-Piling diameter shall be sized to use the minimum possible while meeting the structural requirements of expected loads. - f.
+Piling diameter shall be sized to use the minimum possible while meeting the structural requirements of expected loads. - e.
 Grating, or clear translucent material, shall cover the surface area of the pier and ramp waterward of the OHWM and all portions of float(s) not underlain by float tubs or other material that provides buoyancy.
 The open area of grating shall have a minimum of sixty percent (60 percent) open space, or as otherwise required by state or federal agencies during permit review, unless determined to be infeasible due to specific site or project considerations.
-Clear translucent material shall have greater than ninety percent (90 percent) light transmittance as rated by the manufacturer.
+Clear translucent material shall have greater than ninety percent (90 percent) light transmittance as rated by the manufacturer. - f.

-- g.
 Docks shall be set back a minimum of ten (10) feet from side property lines, except that joint-use facilities may be located closer to, or upon, a side property line when agreed to by contract or covenant with the owners of the affected properties.
 This agreement shall be recorded in a format(s) prescribed by the City and a copy filed with the shoreline permit application. - 5.
-Unavoidable impacts from new or expanded private boat moorage or launch construction pursuant to this Section shall be minimized and mitigated consistent with the requirements of this Program. - 6.
-Moorage or launch structures shall not be allowed in critical freshwateraquatic habitats unless it can be established that the structure, including auxiliary impacts and established mitigation measures, will not be detrimental to the natural habitat or species of concern, and complies with the mitigation sequencing provisions of this Program.
+Unavoidable impacts from new or expanded private boat moorage or launch construction pursuant to this Section shall be minimized and mitigated consistent with the requirements of this Program.

+6. Moorage or launch structures shall not be allowed in critical freshwater aquatic habitats unless it can be established that the structure, including auxiliary impacts and established mitigation measures, will not be detrimental to the natural habitat or species of concern, and complies with the mitigation sequencing provisions of this Program.